2023

 Day 12: Lachen - Vaduz, approx. 60 km + boat trip

-Your cycling holiday in Switzerland will first take you north along the Alpine Rhine into the Appenzell region.
-Away from the river, you will reach Altstätten.
-There you board the train and cycle up into Appenzellerland to Gais.
-You cycle downhill to St. Gallen.
-The town was once famous for its linen and embroidery trade.
+Your bike tour in Switzerland today takes you north along the Alpine Rhine into the Appenzell region.
+Away from the river, you reach Altstätten.
+There you board the train and ride up into Appenzellerland to Gais.
+Cycle downhill to St. Gallen.
+The town was once famous for its canvas and embroidery trade.
 The collegiate church and the collegiate library are particularly worth seeing.
 Both in baroque style, they have been UNESCO World Heritage Sites for many decades.
-At the end of the day, take a stroll through the old town of St. Gallen with its many bay windows and medieval-looking houses.
+At the end of the day, take a stroll through the old town of St. Gallen with its many oriel windows and medieval-style houses.

 Day 14: St. Gallen - Constance, approx. 45 km